In Ashtabula, Ohio, Young People Fight For The County's Political Future

 But in 2020, that could change.
 Eli Kalil is the 23-year-old Ashtabula County chairman of the Democratic Party.
 When he assumed the role in early June of 2020, there were 56 vacant Democratic precinct chair positions in the county.
 Now there are none.
 Kalil was able to fill the positions mostly with people in their 20s, 30s and 40s.

 Davis, 23, says George Floyd's killing by Minneapolis police officers resonated with Ashtabula's Black residents.
-Of the county's population of roughly 100,000, African Americans make up just 3.8 percent.
+Black people make up just 3.8% of the county's population of roughly 100,000.

 Davis hesitated at first to join the nationwide protest movement, unsure of whether the protests would be peaceful.

-Note: A previous version of this story misspelled Donna Rullo's last name as Rulla.